TiagoBras/svg2code/README.md

 Combines one or multiple SVG files into a class containing drawing methods using bezier curves to enable smooth curves drawing no matter the size.
 It also generates methods to create images of whatever size.

-I decided to create this project because I needed to personalized the code generation.
+I decided to create this project because I needed complete control of the code generation.

 Installation